luis-gonzalez-m/Image-Datapalooza-2023/Agenda.md

 * 12-1pm: _Lunch (catered)_
 * 5:00pm Afternoon Standup: Accomplishments and challenges of the day, goals for next day

-_Each subgroup to coordinate coffee and lunch breaks._
+_Each subgroup to coordinate coffee breaks._

 ## Day 4 (Aug 17)
 * 11:00am